rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ignored earlier signs that you should have refactored or evolved your design in a certain direction.

-But I feel like you sometimes have to take a step backwards, modify the design, and then move forward again.
+But I feel like you sometimes have to take a step backwards, rethink the design, and then move forward again.
 Being able to always move forward seems impossible to me.

 Well, now I am stuck, and I can't figure out a test to write to make even tiny progress.
 So I am turning to my blog for advice and guidance.
 By writing about